 Investment in oncology product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We are still in the early stages of development of our product candidates.
-Our lead product candidate, TTX-MC138, is currently in the early stages and we expect to submit an IND for TTX-MC138 in the first quarter of 2022, and if permitted to proceed, to initiate a Phase 0 trial in patients with stage IV breast cancer shortly thereafter.
+Our lead product candidate, TTX-MC138, is currently in the early stages and we expect to submit an IND for TTX-MC138 in the first half of 2022, and if permitted to proceed, to initiate a Phase 0 trial in patients with stage IV breast cancer shortly thereafter.
 We have no products licensed for commercial sale and have not generated any revenue from product sales or otherwise to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
-We have financed our operations primarily through the issuance of convertible promissory notes.
+We finance our operations with funds obtained primarily through our initial public offering, the issuance of convertible promissory notes and from our SBIR Award.

 We have incurred significant net losses in each period since inception.
-For the six months ended June 30, 2021, and the year ended December 31, 2020, our net losses were \$1,714,434 and \$2,343,893, respectively.
-As of June 30, 2021, our total stockholders' deficit was \$5,036,081.
+For the nine months ended September 30, 2021, and the year ended December 31, 2020, our net losses were \$4,044,140 and \$2,343,893, respectively.
+As of September 30, 2021, our total stockholders' equity was \$23,155,120.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase substantially if and as we:

-- conduct preclinical studies and clinical trials for our current and future product candidates; - continue our research and development efforts and submit INDs for future product candidates; - seek marketing approvals for any product candidates that successfully complete clinical trials; - build infrastructure to support sales and marketing for any approved product candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our product candidates: - expand, maintain and attempt to protect our intellectual property portfolio; - hire additional clinical, regulatory, scientific and other personnel; and - operate as a public company.
+- conduct preclinical studies and clinical trials for our current and future product candidates; - continue our research and development efforts and submit INDs for future product candidates; - seek marketing approvals for any product candidates that successfully complete clinical trials; - build infrastructure to support sales and marketing for any approved product candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our product candidates; - expand, maintain and attempt to protect our intellectual property portfolio; - hire additional clinical, regulatory, scientific and other personnel; and - operate as a public company.